FSIBT/PyMCNP/docs/source/pymcnp.rst

 * **To Cadquery File**. ``to_cadquery_file`` methods create/write to Cadquery source files from PyMCNP objects.
 It writes ``to_cadquery`` output to files.
 Only ``Surfaces`` supports this method.
 * **To Arguments**. ``to_arguments`` methods return Python nested dictionaries whose keys corresond to MCNP manual notation for MCNP syntax elements.

-Additionally, every public attribute of PyMCNP objects, i.e. component of every MCNP syntax element, has a setter method ``set_*``.
-These setter methods assign their parameter(s) to attributes after checking for semantic restrictions.

 Table of Contents
 -----------------